manojkhurana/Facial-Emotion-Recognition/README.md

 https://www.kaggle.com/datasets/manojkhurana/bicogandata?rvi=1

-BicoGAN was trained for 18000+ epochs and final generator.hd5 achieved after training for 18000+ epochs is also uploaded under this project here
+BicoGAN was trained for 18000+ epochs and final generatorTrained.h5 achieved after training for 18000+ epochs and used to generate synthetic images is also uploaded under this project here